cartesi/dave/prt/tests/compute/README.md

 This directory contains a prototype node written in Lua.
 The purpose of this Lua node is testing and prototyping only; the real production node is written in Rust.
-Furthermore, this node implements only compute (_i.e._ a one-shot computation, like a rollups with no inputs).
+Furthermore, this node implements only compute (_i.e._ a one-shot computation, the machine doesn't yield for inputs).

 Remember to either clone the repository with the flag `--recurse-submodules`, or run `git submodule update --recursive --init` after cloning.
 You need a docker installation to run the Dave Lua node.